codazoda/ddm-blog/README.md

 ### Publish your Post

-To publish your new post, just commit and push your changes.
+To publish your new post, generate the site, commit, and push your changes.

 ```
+./hugo
 git commit -m 'my-working-title'
 git push
 ```

-There is a git pre-commit hook to generate the site.

 We're committing directly to master for now.
 This reduces the number of steps to get your post published and reduces friction for developers.